Create Couchbase Transactions with SQL++

 Click the View button to see this code in context.

-For further details, refer to Transaction Settings and Parameters.
+For more information, see Transaction Settings and Parameters.

 Single Statement Transactions